RoromiDev/rn-iphone-helper/README.md

 # rn-iphone-helper

-A library to help you design your react-native app for notched iPhones.
+A library to help you design your react-native app for iPhones.

 ## Installing